x5e/gink/docs/lmdb_format.md

     Under the hood, each gink.mdb file stores several "databases" (tables/b-trees):

-        bundles - Used to keep track of all commits we have seen.
+        bundles - Used to keep track of all bundles we have seen.
             key: received_muts (packed into 8 bytes big endian)
             val: the bytes for the relevant bundle when it was sealed